 How has Zendesk been preparing for the CCPA and how do Zendesk products support compliance with the CCPA?

-The California Office of the Attorney General has indicated that it may further amend regulations proposed for the CCPA.
-In light of such amendments, Zendesk is actively tracking the law and we will continue to keep our customers updated on features and functionality they can use to support their compliance efforts.
+Zendesk has been following the CCPA and preparing for compliance since the CCPA was first passed in 2018.
+Most recently, the California Office of the Attorney General has indicated that it may further amend regulations proposed for the CCPA.
+In light of such potential amendments, Zendesk is actively tracking the law and we will continue to keep our customers updated on features and functionality they can use to support their compliance efforts.
 Customers can also view our Product Guides for more detailed information on how to use Zendesk’s products to comply with data privacy laws, as well as our Data Deletion Policy for details on Service Data deletion.

 How does the CCPA apply to Zendesk customers?